yixin26/LiveWire3D/README.md

 ## Run Executable Demo
 ### Seeding and Tracing
 ![tool](pictures/anisgeodesic.gif)
-Hold Shift + Mouse move to hightlight the seed under mouse cursor and trace the anisotropic geodesy connecting to the previous seed.
+How to Use: Hold Shift + Mouse move to hightlight the seed under mouse cursor and trace the anisotropic geodesy connecting the current seed and the previous one.
 Hold Shift + Left-Mouse to use the current path.

 ### Comparison